Today was spent exploring Caliente and the local area.

 The area that now includes Caliente was originally settled in the early 1860's by Ike and Dow Barton, two Negro slaves who had escaped from Arkansas.
 In the early 1870’s the area was known as Dutch Flat, with Jackman Ranch being established.
 In 1874, ranchers Charles and William Culverwell purchased the Jackman Ranch and renamed it as Culverwell Ranch.
 It was later referred to as "Culverwell."
 Along with ranching, the family earned a living by providing hay for the mining camps in Pioche and Delamar.

-Culverwell became "Calientes" (the Spanish word for hot) after the hIMG_0222ot springs found in a cave at the base of the surrounding mountains.
+Culverwell became "Calientes" (the Spanish word for hot) after the hot springs found in a cave at the base of the surrounding mountains.
 The town was surveyed, and on August 3, 1901, a post office opened and postal officials renamed the town Caliente, dropping the ‘s’.
 The railroad line was completed in 1905, and by 1910, Caliente was the largest town in Lincoln County with 1,755 residents.

 A two-story wooden structure served as a train depot until burning down in one of Caliente's disastrous fires.
 In 1923, the impressive Caliente Train Depot was built, a classic Mission-style building constructed of tan stucco.
 This two-story building included the railroad station, private offices and a community center on the first floor, while the second level featured a hotel.